 CBT, or Cognitive Behaviour Therapy, is a talking therapy.
 It has been proved to help treat a wide range of emotional and physical health conditions in adults, young people and children.
 CBT looks at how we think about a situation and how this affects the way we act.
-In turn our actions can affect how we think and feel.
+In turn, our actions can affect how we think and feel.
 The therapist and client work together in changing the client’s behaviours, or their thinking patterns, or both.

 What can CBT help with?

-NICE recommends CBT in the treatment of the following conditions:
+The National Institute for Health and Clinical Excellence (NICE) recommends CBT in the treatment of the following conditions:

-anxiety disorders (including panic attacks and post-traumatic stress disorder)
+· Anxiety disorders (including panic attacks and post-traumatic stress disorder)

 There is also good evidence that CBT is helpful in treating many other conditions, including:

-behavioural difficulties in children
+· Behavioural difficulties in children

-anxiety disorders in children
+· Anxiety disorders in children

-physical symptoms without a medical diagnosis
+· Physical symptoms without a medical diagnosis

 How CBT is delivered